vdebes/kata-greed/DEVLOG.md

 Since multiplier is an operation to do at the end, I will skip it for now and focus on the next rule, which is getScoreFromTriples.
 I will create a new rule, but without thinking about a common interface for now.
 There is too much mess in the Greed class for that.

+__note: I should write all this in the commit messages instead of this log.__

+The test breaks because the refactored method tampered with a property from the Greed class (occurences).
+I need to fix with the least amount of effort.
+I do not want to fall into overthinking.
+This is why I just shunt a return value with a class property and a getter in the Triple rule.